Resolvins and Protectins

 The omega-3 essential fatty acids are the focus of considerable interest among nutritionists, because of the perceived beneficial effects for the health of consumers.
 The mechanisms by which such effects are exerted is still a matter for controversy, but it seems likely that oxygenated metabolites derived from eicosapentaenoic acid (20:5(n-3) or EPA) and docosahexaenoic acid (22:6(n-3) or DHA), the resolvins and (neuro)protectins, must play a significant part as they have potent anti-inflammatory and immunoregulatory actions at concentrations in the nanomolar and picomolar range.
 The term 'resolvins' or 'resolution-phase interaction products' was coined by Professor Charles N. Serhan and colleagues because these compounds were first encountered in resolving inflammatory exudates.
 Compounds derived from EPA are designated as resolvins of the E series, while those formed from the precursor DHA are denoted as either resolvins or protectins ('neuroprotectins') of the D series.
 Increasing numbers of such compounds are being identified and only the more important series are discussed here.
+They have been collectively termed 'specialized pro-resolving mediators' or SPMs.
+The lipoxins are also important in this context.

 1. 18R and 18S Resolvins of the E Series